 #2.
 Scheduling Tools

-Proficiency in scheduling tools involves the effective use of software and instruments to manage appointments and schedule events.
+Proficiency in scheduling tools involves the effective use of software and instruments to manage appointments and schedule meetings and events.
 These tools include calendar and project management software, as well as scheduling apps.

 Administrative assistants adept at using these should also be able to communicate and coordinate with others to ensure all parties are on the same page with tasks, appointments, and meetings.